HeuristNetwork/heurist-map/docs/configuration.md

 and includes it in the bootstrap settings supplied to `heurist-map`.

-When the user presses **Apply**:

-1. the `heurist-map` preference is saved;
-2. `applyConfiguration()` applies compatible changes to the running map without completely reinitialising Leaflet;
-3. the current document/view/query/selection are preserved where possible;
-4. the parent-owned bootstrap settings are updated, so an iframe reload uses the newly saved settings.
+The parent-owned iframe bridge is updated when settings change, so an iframe reload receives the current configuration.

-Startup defaults such as the default document are saved for subsequent initialisation; Apply does not force an unexpected document switch in the current map.

-These preferences affect `heurist-map` in the **main Heurist UI**.

 ## 7. Website mode

-Website mode is used by the Heurist Website Editor.
+Website mode is intended for the Heurist Website Editor.

 The viewer is opened with: